gesa/illisconsin/app/_posts/2014-06-17-what-to-do-in-milwaukee.md

 annual [Summer Soulstice festival](www.theeastside.org/categories/7-summer-soulstice/documents/12-the-summer-soulstice-music-festival) on Saturday from 10am until midnight.

-Okay, now on to the letter.
+### Okay, now on to the letter:

+(There’s usually a personalised introduction paragraph here)

 If you’re looking for a place to stay, there is a very cool hotel just south of downtown called the [Iron Horse](http://www.theironhorsehotel.com/).
 The rooms